 Outdoor sports such as rugby, football and netball have a strong following, especially at a social level.
 The small population inevitably means that representative teams are weak compared to other provinces, and talented sportspeople often move to larger centres.

 Neither the Buller nor the West Coast rugby football teams have ever held the Ranfurly Shield (the century-old provincial rugby trophy), although they have challenged for it regularly over the years.
-The closest was a drawn game (6 all) between Otago and Buller in 1949, but Otago retained the shield.
+Buller drew with Otago (6 all) in 1949, but Otago retained the shield.

 Multi-sport and endurance races have been growing in popularity.
-The annual Coast to Coast race, which comprises running, cycling and kayaking, starts at Kumara beach, crosses the Southern Alps, and ends in Christchurch.
+The annual Coast to Coast race, which involves mountain running, road cycling and kayaking, starts at Kumara beach, crosses the Southern Alps, and ends at Sumner beach in Christchurch.

 More than a dozen local newspapers have been published over the years, but only two daily papers remained in the 2010s: the Westport News and the Greymouth Star.
 The Grey River Argus (1865–1966) has special significance for historical research, as for many years it was the only New Zealand daily to present the news from a left-wing viewpoint.